avahoffman/Natural_parks/README.md

 # National Parks

 Make sure to run
 	Python app.py
 To start.

+log in to heroku

+    heroku login

+Check heroku apps running with

+    heroku ps

 Killing web app dynos while troubleshooting deployment can be achieved with

     heroku ps:scale web=0

-This kills the web app to allow updating
+This kills the web app to allow updating.

     git add .
 	git commit -a -m "updated sql"
 	git push origin master